Encore Boston Harbor

-As conditions of its gaming license, Wynn Boston Harbor had to complete one of the most detailed and inclusive public environmental impact reviews in the history of Massachusetts.
-Total roadway work related to the opening of the Wynn Boston Harbor resort will cost $58 million.
-All of the funds are being privately paid by Wynn, with no public funds or tax revenue being used.
+As conditions of its gaming license, Encore Boston Harbor had to complete one of the most detailed and inclusive public environmental impact reviews in the history of Massachusetts.
+Total roadway work related to the opening of the Encore Boston Harbor resort will cost $58 million.
+All of the funds are being privately paid by Wynn, with no public funds or tax revenue

 A global leader in public infrastructure projects, AECOM will manage all Wynn roadway improvement work being done on Broadway/Route 99 in Everett, Sweetser and Santilli Cirles in Everett, Wellington Circle in Medford and other areas along Route 16.
 The company will manage scheduling and the successful completion of all work from contractors in these specific areas.